schemathesis/schemathesis/README.md

 For example the data could be send against running app container via `requests` and response is checked for an expected status code or error message.

+## Python support

+Schemathesis supports Python 3.6, 3.7 and 3.8.

+## License

+The code in this project is licensed under `MIT license`_.
+By contributing to `schemathesis`, you agree that your contributions will be licensed under its MIT license.